NicoHood/LSD/ArchLinux/index.md

 ## Threat Models

 ### Initial Thread Model
-The following assumptions were made in the worst case scenario:
+The following assumptions were made in the worst-case scenario:

 #### Assumptions
 * GnuPG works correct and is secure
 * Secure and secret GPG keys were used and exchanged correct
 * Packages are secured through GPG signatures
 * Software sources and packages are exchanged over an insecure connection
-* Downloadservers are vulnerable
+* Download servers are vulnerable

 #### Threats
 * The source code gets modified while uploading